A Guide to Omarosa’s Trump N-Word Tape Allegations

 While it’s been overshadowed by the “pee tape,” long before Americans had to ponder potential Russian exploitation of President Trump’s sexual fetishes, there was another recording that many believed would do him in politically.
-The possibly mythical “N-word tape” – Apprentice b-roll in which Trump’s racism is on full display – has reemerged in recent days thanks to Omarosa Manigault Newman.
+The possibly mythical “N-word tape” — Apprentice B-roll in which Trump’s racism is on full display — has reemerged in recent days thanks to Omarosa Manigault Newman.

 While promoting her book Unhinged, the former White House official claimed that she’s heard the tape and it’s just as damning as Trumpworld feared.
 But as she portions out juicy allegations to various interviewers, it’s been hard to keep her story straight.
 On Monday night, several former colleagues said that’s because she’s lying; they accused her of telling them a wildly different tale about the tape immediately after her firing in December.